Integralist/Blog-Posts/2012-04-20-Thoughts-on-current-web-development-practices.md

 This gives you a modular code base that is easily re-usable because each 'module' (and its specified dependancies) should be completely transferable between projects.
 I have [a whole load of modules](https://github.com/Integralist/Passage/tree/master/public/Assets/Scripts/Utils) that I use across lots of different projects and I'm adding to them all the time.

 Because modules aren't natively supported in browsers yet (they're in discussion for ES6) then AMD is the next best thing.
-To use AMD you need a module loader and that's where [RequireJs](http://requirejs.org/) comes in - there are other AMD loaders available but I prefer to use RequireJs.
-I won't go into the details of how to use RequireJs as [I've already written about it in the past](https://github.com/Integralist/Blog-Posts/blob/master/Beginners-guide-to-AMD-and-RequireJs.md) but suffice to say it makes it very easy to work on a large scale project and to deploy your JavaScript as a single minified file.
+To use AMD you need a module loader and that's where [RequireJS](http://requirejs.org/) comes in - there are other AMD loaders available but I prefer to use RequireJS.
+I won't go into the details of how to use RequireJS as [I've already written about it in the past](https://github.com/Integralist/Blog-Posts/blob/master/Beginners-guide-to-AMD-and-RequireJS.md) but suffice to say it makes it very easy to work on a large scale project and to deploy your JavaScript as a single minified file.

-That's right, using modules is great but you still need to consider performance (all those HTTP requests aren't good for you) so RequireJs provides a handy build tool that lets you use NodeJs (or Java) to concatenate and minify all your modules into a single file.
+That's right, using modules is great but you still need to consider performance (all those HTTP requests aren't good for you) so RequireJS provides a handy build tool that lets you use NodeJs (or Java) to concatenate and minify all your modules into a single file.
 I've said it before and I'll say it again: I appreciate that some people think that the overall file size could be worse than loading multiple files but when I consider low connectivity devices the idea of loading one single file just feels better to me.

 The great thing to remember about modules is the maintainability of the project and the re-usable code you get from it.